19.1: Electron-Transfer Reactions in Mitochondria

 Click the image for a popup or use this external link: https://structure.ncbi.nlm.nih.gov/icn3d/share.html?KKPWG9dW1ARq3wQf9. (loads slowly given the size of the structure).

 Given the role of the enzyme in both the mitochondrial citric acid and electron transfer pathways, you would expect high electron transfer rates between the dicarboxylic acid and the ubiquinone binding sites.
-Any disruptions in electron transfer (by inhibitors or mutations) could lead to the production of toxic reactive oxygen species (ROS).
-Binding an inhibitor to the proximal Qp site would lead to a buildup of FADH2 which could transfer electrons in single-electron steps to dioxygen to produce ROS.
+Any disruptions in electron transfer (by inhibitors or mutations) could produce toxic reactive oxygen species (ROS).
+The binding of an inhibitor to the proximal Qp site would lead to a buildup of FADH2, which could transfer electrons in single-electron steps to dioxygen to produce ROS.
 This would occur if the dicarboxylic site were empty.

 As there is no H+ transfer from the matrix to the intermembrane space for Complex II, we'll only focus on electron transfer from succinate to FAD and on to ubiquinone.

-The transfer of electrons from succinate to ubiquinone hence takes place in two steps.
+The transfer of electrons from succinate to ubiquinone takes two steps.

 Step 1: Succinate + FAD ↔ Fumarate + FADH2.
 Figure \(\PageIndex{39}\) shows a plausible mechanism using a histidine in the active site as a general base.
 This is a simple hydride (2e-) transfer reaction to FAD.
 Note that no FeS cofactors are required.

 Electrons flow from FADH2 (lowest, most negative E0 value, -79 mV) to UQ (highest, most positive value E0 value, +113 mV) or from weakest to strongest oxidizing agent.
 Electron transfer depends on distance as well.
-It appears that the transfer of electrons to heme b is not likely, given the presence of the closer UQ with the most positive E0 value.
-Hence the function of heme b is unclear.
-However, if electrons are transferred to it, it would quickly and favorably send them on to UQ.
-Note that the FeS clusters have progressively more positive E0 values except for Fe4S4 whose E0 = -260 mV.
-Its E0 is depressed by the presence of charged/polar groups which would make the transfer of a negative electron less likely.
-The net transfer standard potential is clearly favored thermodynamically.
+The transfer of electrons to heme b is not likely, given the presence of the closer UQ with the most positive E0 value.
+Hence, the function of heme b is unclear.
+However, if electrons are transferred to it, it will quickly and favorably send them on to UQ.
+The FeS clusters have progressively more positive E0 values except for Fe4S4, whose E0 = -260 mV.
+Its E0 is depressed by the presence of charged/polar groups, which would make the transfer of a negative electron less likely.
+The net transfer standard potential is favored thermodynamically.
 As the E0 and corresponding G0 values are state functions, the final ΔG0 doesn't depend on the path.
 The high value of E0 for Fe4S4 presents an activation energy barrier for transfer in both directions and probably prevents reverse electron transport in this complex.

 The membrane domains have two polar (Asn, Ser) and 5 polar-charged (Asp, Glu, and Lys) side chains.